rofl0r/uniPCemu/README.md

 * How to run tests
 - Run the remake.bat file in the project directory and use a PSP emulator to verify.
 On Windows, open the Visual C++ project, build and run.
 * Deployment instructions
-- Simply build using the devkit or Visual C++, copy the executable (x86EMU.exe for windows or EBOOT.PBP for the PSP) to the executable directory, add disk images and run.
+- Simply build using the devkit(Makefile command "make psp/win/linux [re]build [SDL2[-static]](to (re)build SDL2 with(out) static linking)" or Visual C++, copy the executable (x86EMU.exe for windows or EBOOT.PBP for the PSP) to the executable directory, add SDL dll when needed, add disk images to use and run the executable.
 Setting up is integrated into the executable, and it will automatically open the BIOS for setting up during first execution.
 The settings are saved into a BIOS.DAT file.

 ### Contribution guidelines ###